 How to set-up Group Moderation:

-Group Moderation uses Member Profile questions with the type "Single Choice" as base to create groups.
-Hence, before embarking on the actual setup, ensure the member profile question you wish to use has the type "Single Choice".
+Group Moderation uses Member Profile questions with the type 'Single Choice' as a base to create groups.
+Hence, before embarking on the actual setup, ensure the member profile question you wish to use has the type 'Single Choice'.

 Members having the same answer to this Member Profile question are clubbed together in one group.

-2) New Member Group: Click on this button to create a New Member Group eg. "Administration", and Save Changes.
+2) New Member Group: Click on this button to create a New Member Group eg. 'Jury', and Save Changes.

 Adding Members to the Group: